Note from the director of the Regional Asia office

 - Strengthening multi-sector SYNERGIES, pursuing constructive collaboration and efficient, inclusive and rights-based action towards SDG targets, building bridges and offering platforms for mutual exchange.

 - Promoting ACCOUNTABILITY in relation to programme topics for all in society, including for cross-border violations and actions of private actors, and adequate measures for marginalised and discriminated groups.

 The programme draws on RWI’s long history in the region; its presence in Jakarta, Beijing and Phnom Penh, its partners and networks, and the Institute’s thematic expertise and global experiences, which also add opportunities of inter-regional exchange and analysis.

-Previously, RWI’s regional cooperation in Asia has focused on strengthening the capacities of NHRIs and academic institutions as actors of change for human rights in the region.
+Previously, RWI’s regional cooperation in Asia and the Pacific has focused on strengthening the capacities of NHRIs and academic institutions as actors of change for human rights in the region.
 Over the last ten years RWI had been focusing on developing institutional capacities of academic institutions to carry out human rights education and research, as well as NHRIs to fulfil their mandates for human rights protection and promotion.

 - Strengthening human rights education and research at a variety of universities across the region, in terms of course curricula and literature, teaching and research methodology, and through capacity development for lecturers.